 BIORIUS provides assistance from A to Z.

-CBD regulations around the world Since 2019, CBD cosmetics have been meeting a huge success around the world.
+CBD cosmetics regulations around the world Since 2019, CBD cosmetics have been meeting a huge success around the world.
 Despite growing sales and a promising future, cannabidiol use in beauty products is subject to strict regulations and is even still illegal in some countries.
-Have you ever wondered if your CBD infused beauty products were compliant […]
+Have you ever wondered if your CBD infused beauty products were […]

 Do you wish to start selling your home-made cosmetics products?
 Well pay attention because, although everybody can make homemade cosmetic products for them, their family and their friends, it’s a completely different story when you wish to sell them.
 Your products indeed have to be compliant and regulatory… and this process firstly starts with the […]